nasser/---/README.md

 Acknowledgments
 ---------------
-The implementation is largely based on [Lispy, Peter Norvig's 90 line Lisp interpreter](http://norvig.com/lispy.html).
+The implementation is largely based on [Lispy, Peter Norvig's 90 line Lisp interpreter](http://norvig.com/lispy.html)

 The REPL and Editor are built on [CodeMirror](http://codemirror.net/), &copy; 2012 by Marijn Haverbeke <marijnh@gmail.com>

 Ajax queries are handled using a modified version of [jx.js](http://www.openjs.com/scripts/jx/)

-The parser uses [Peg.js](http://pegjs.majda.cz/), &copy; 2010-2012 David Majda
+The parser os built using [Peg.js](http://pegjs.majda.cz/), &copy; 2010-2012 David Majda

 Legal
 -----